 What are the advantages of class AB amplifiers?

-Class AB amplifiers offer particular advantages that make them the most commonly found designs in the consumer market.
+Class AB amplifiers offer many advantages that make them the most commonly found designs in the mainstream hi-fi space.

-Class-AB amplifiers offer the lower cost and cooler operation of class-B designs, with some of the finesse and high fidelity of class-A designs, all wrapped up in one relatively affordable package.
-You get the best of both worlds here, but only up to a point.
+For example, class AB amplifiers offer lower cost and cooler operation than class A designs, with some of the finesse and high fidelity, but with some of the punch and brute force power of class B designs and no class D drawbacks, in a relatively affordable package.
+You get a little bit of everything here, but only up to a point.

-Class B operation is not good for audio because of non-linearity around the output device crossover point, resulting in crossover distortion.
-Class-B designs offer more power, lower weight and lower cost than a class A design of similar power, but it is a brute force design, intended for extremely high power output and efficiency rather than sonic high performance.
+Class B topology is not good for audio because of non-linearity around the output device crossover point, resulting in crossover distortion.
+However, class B designs offer more power, lower weight and lower cost than a class A design of similar power.
+All designs are a series of compromises.
+Class B is intended where extremely high power output and efficiency are critical and some distortion is acceptable, like RF transmitters.

 Class AB amplifiers operate in class A up to a few Watts and then revert to class B for the rest of the power envelope.
 At lower levels, you’ll have the sweet sound of class A. You’ll have the punch of class B for dynamic swings and higher volumes.
 The more class A power on hand, the better the sound, because the more of the envelope is reproduced via class A operation, other things being equal.

-Almost all consumer-grade amplifiers operate in class AB because of this design topology’s cost-effective yet relatively high-fidelity nature.
-That being said, most consumer amplifiers run very little class-A power, sometimes only a couple of Watts, or less!
+Almost all consumer-grade amplifiers operate in class AB because of this topology’s cost-effective, high-fidelity nature.
+That said, most consumer amplifiers run very little class A power, sometimes only a couple of Watts, or less!
+The best results, as always, come from pure class A.

 Scroll to Top